 Throughout her career Wang has received numerous industry and federal research grants that support her creative work and has trained 36 graduate students and 20 post-doctoral appointees and visiting scientists.

-Q&A with Dr. Tong (Toni) Wang, winner of the Alton E. Bailey Award
+Q&A with Dr. Tong (Toni) Wang:

-1) How did it feel to win the Alton E. Bailey Award?
+How did it feel to win the Alton E. Bailey Award?

 I was very honored and appreciative of the recognition.

 From the start of my PhD degree program at Iowa State University, I was supervised by my major professor Dr. Earl Hammond, who was a respected lipid chemist and brought many of his students to AOCS.
 As one of his many great graduate students, we learned technical skills as well as the passion and joy for science and discovery.

 Can you tell us about your current research?I have several projects ongoing now.
 I am using lipid chemistry principles to modify the structure of TAG and free fatty acids of vegetable oils to make them into functional coating materials for fruits and paper products.
 We are relating the targeted properties, such as antimicrobial and crystallization behavior, with the structure of lipid molecules.
 I am also fractionating egg yolk functional components for nanoemulsion formulation for nutritional and industrial applications.
 Another one my current projects focuses on recovering dairy phospholipids from the waste or relatively low-value streams.